 Receives his or her remuneration regardless of the result of his or her activities.

 Carry out transactions with the foreign resident using prices or amounts of consideration other than those that would have been used by unrelated parties in comparable transactions.

-When a foreign resident acts in the country through a dependent agent, it will be considered that he generates permanent establishment in relation to all his activities, even when he does not have a place of business or provision of services, if said agent exercises powers to enter into contracts in the name or on behalf of the foreign resident to carry out the latter's activities in Mexico.
+When a foreign resident acts in the country through a dependent agent, it will be considered that he generates permanent establishment about all his activities, even when he does not have a place of business or provision of services, if said agent exercises powers to enter into contracts in the name or on behalf of the foreign resident to carry out the latter's activities in Mexico.